-- English: four (4) units one in grades 9th, 10th, 11th and 12th - Oral Communications: one-half (1/2) unit - Mathematics: four (4) units (all students under Smart Core must take a mathematics course in grade 11 or 12 and complete Algebra II - 1) Algebra I or Algebra A & -B which may be taken in grades 7-8 or 8-9 - 2) Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10 requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement.
+- English: four (4) units one in grades 9th, 10th, 11th and 12th - Oral Communications: one-half (1/2) unit - Mathematics: four (4) units (all students under Smart Core must take a mathematics course in grade 11 or 12 and complete Algebra II - 1) Algebra I or Algebra A & -B which may be taken in grades 7-8 or 8-9 - 2) Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10 - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four -unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - 3) Algebra II; and - 4) The fourth unit may be either: - A math unit approved by DESE beyond Algebra II: or - A computer science flex credit may be taken in the place of a fourth math credit.